 Research published in 2019 found that beginning with the 1970s, monsoon rainfall in that area intensified.
 That is, comparing the same time-frame for rainfall, the rain amounts increased by 6 – 11% than in previous years.5

-The I-10 Corridor en-route from Willcox to Bowie and then on to San Simon Arizona is a prime spot for dust storms.
-One analysis covered all Arizona from 2000 to 2011 determined that July had the highest incidents of dust storm traffic episodes.
-So, during Arizona Monsoon Season.
+The I-10 Corridor en-route from Willcox to Bowie (about one hour Northeast of Tombstone) and then on to San Simon Arizona is a prime spot for dust storms.
+One analysis covering all Arizona from 2000 to 2011 determined that July had the highest incidents of dust storm traffic episodes.
+So, that’s during Arizona Monsoon Season.
 (April was 2nd highest because of Spring Winds.)

 Here’s a dramatic video of a dust storm in the Willcox area:

-What are Tucson's monsoon season rainfall statistics from 1895 to 2019?
-The poorest monsoon totals occurred in 1924, with just 1.59" of rain.
-The largest monsoon rainfall year was 1964, when a total of 13.84" fell.
-The average for all those years is just over 6" of rain.7
+What are Tucson’s monsoon season rainfall statistics from 1895 to 2019?
+The poorest monsoon totals occurred in 1924, with just 1.59″ of rain.
+The largest monsoon rainfall year was 1964, when totals were 13.84″.
+The average for all those years is just over 6″ of rain.7

 And the average start date in Tucson for the Monsoon Season within the years 1895-2019 is July 3rd.
-That's also the date with the most monsoon starts: nine.7
+Also the date with the most monsoon starts: nine.7

 For Tucson, statistics from 1895 to 2019 show:7

 - The average number of monsoon starts was 1.63 times